syncfusion-content/javascript-docs/js/TimePicker/Overview.md

 # Overview

-The **Essential JavaScript TimePicker** control for JavaScript allows users to select a time value.
-The available times can be restricted to a range by setting minimum and maximum time values.
+{% include image.html url="/js/TimePicker/Overview_images/Overview_img1.png" Caption=""%}The **TimePicker**control for JavaScript allows users to select a time value.
+The available times can be restrictedto a range by setting minimum and maximum time values.
 The TimePicker sets the time as a mask to prevent users from entering invalid values.

 **Key Features**